 If you are missing all your teeth, an implant-supported full bridge or full denture can replace them.

-Deformities in the upper or lower jaw can leave you with inadequate bone in which to place dental implants.
+Deformities in the upper or lower jaw can leave you with an inadequate bone to place dental implants.
 To correct the problem, the gum is lifted away from the ridge to expose the bony defect.
 The defect is then filled with bone or bone substitute to build up the ridge.
-Ridge modification has been shown to greatly improve appearance and increase your chances for successful implants that can last for years to come.
+Ridge modification has been shown to significantly improve the appearance and increase your chances for successful implants that can last for years.

 Replacing Several Teeth